Middle School Students Package Meals With One Goal in Mind

 “You can never be too young to lend a hand,” said one eighth grade student.

-Amanda Brown, principal of Wake Forest Charter Academy, expressed how grateful she was to have her students of apart of creating change around the world.
+Amanda Brown, principal of Wake Forest Charter Academy, expressed how grateful she was to have her students be a part of creating change around the world.

 “We make sure to teach our students leadership, and how they can become leaders inside and outside of the classroom,” she said.
 “This event is great because they’re able to work together while also helping people around the world.”